3mdistal/new.alicealexandra.com/src/lib/components/implementation-plan.md

         It relies on `layoutMetadata.slots` to know which snippet props the LayoutCmpt expects.
         Each snippet (`hero_content`, `sidebar_content`, etc.) is defined here in BlocksRenderer and then passed to the <svelte:component this={LayoutCmpt} ... />.
-        This is the Svelte 5 idiomatic way to pass renderable content sections.
       -->

       {#snippet hero_content()}